vitaliiU/manual/php.md

 };
 hello(); //Hello World!

-//assigning an anonymous function to a variable (function expression)
+//assigning an anonymous function to a variable (function expression in js)
 $hello(); //ERROR
 $hello=function()
 {